About the Centre

 The MEC is responsible for the university-wide Mathematics Learning Support Centre, which provides mathematics and statistics support to all students.
 In addition, one-to-one support for students at all levels of study is provided by MEC staff and colleagues in the department of Mathematical Sciences.
 The Statistics Advisory Service is a specialist service which is in great demand, providing support for final year project students and postgraduates and staff requiring help with statistics.
 There is also increasing demand for support from the Eureka Centre for mathematical confidence which supports students with a range of neuro-diverse needs.
 The MEC, together with Coventry University, hosts the sigma Centre for Excellence in Teaching and Learning in university-wide mathematics and statistics support.
 In 2011 this work was awarded the Times Higher Education Award for Outstanding Support for Students.

 Staff in the MEC oversee the development and delivery of the PGCE in Secondary Mathematics, as well as most of the teaching of mathematics and statistics to the Engineering Schools.
 They also contribute to the teaching of Mathematics undergraduates and students on the Science and Engineering Foundation Studies course.
-Moreover, a new undergraduate programme in Mathematics with Mathematics Education has been developed.
-Innovative teaching methods are used extensively to ensure the very best environment for students to learn, and teaching is underpinned with a rigorous research agenda.
 The MEC is delighted to have two National Teaching Fellows, Professor Tony Croft and Dr Lara Alcock, amongst its staff.

-Outreach work with local schools and colleges is also vibrant: the MEC hosts a Further Mathematics Centre as part of the national Further Mathematics Support Programme.
+Outreach work with local schools and colleges is also vibrant: the MEC hosts an Advanced Mathematics Support Programme.

 This website gives further information about our various enterprises, but please do contact us if you would like to know more about our work.